Key takeaways

 When NOT to do this yourself

 Do not treat a spot at home if you are not certain it is a cherry angioma.
-That is the whole rule, and it matters.
+That is the whole rule, and it matters more than anything else on this page.

 Skip the at-home route and see a dermatologist if the spot bleeds on its own, is growing or changing, has changed color, has an uneven border, or simply does not match your other red dots.
-Also skip it for any pigmented brown or black spot, which is a different kind of growth entirely and belongs with a professional.
-There is no rush that justifies treating something you have not identified.
+Skip it entirely for any pigmented brown or black spot, which is a different kind of growth and belongs with a professional.
+There is no result worth rushing a spot you have not identified.
+The at-home method is for confirmed, textbook cherry angiomas only.

 See a dermatologist if